 OffWestEnd is the network of over 100 independent, fringe & alternative theatres across London, promoting and celebrating the work of these theatres, including through a number of awards.
 Shows with “full runs” are eligible for the Offies awards, which cover around 25 categories.
 In addition, there is the OffComm award for “short runs,” and the OffFest, which is available to theatre festivals.
 The OffFest was launched in 2019 as an award for theatre shows at the Camden Fringe Festival and the Voila!
 Europe Theatre Festival.

-In keeping with the community spirit of Voila, our OffFest award nominations come from our network of European artists, including the companies involved in the current festival and alumni of previous Voila! festivals.
+In keeping with the community spirit of Voila, our OffFest award nominations come from our network of European artists, including alumni of previous Voila! festivals.

 In 2019 the Off Fest award recognised: